Coastal Plain; Brunswick County

 Many of the plants in the Green Swamp benefit from periodic burning; pond pine’s cones burst and release seeds after being exposed to very high temperatures and wiregrass flowers vigorously after a fire.
 Longleaf pine seeds need bare ground to germinate and plenty of sunlight to grow, typical traits of plants that evolved in a landscape with frequent fires.
 The grasses and sedges of the Green Swamp have roots that are protected from the hottest fires, as do the orchids and insectivorous plants.
 Fire knocks back shrubby vegetation so light can reach the forest floor, allowing these understory plant species to persist.
 For more information about how fire has historically benefited this great landscape, see our Prescribed Fire Brochure.

-The Green Swamp is open to visitors year-round 24/7 from sun up to sun down.
+The Green Swamp is open to visitors year-round from sun-up to sun-down.

 There is one trail that takes you through several savannas in the Green Swamp.
 It is a mile and half out-and-back.
 It is primitive, but marked with red diamond markers.
 The trail is flat.
 A small portion of the trail is boardwalk through thick shrubs.
 The board walk can get quite slippery, so be careful.

 You are advised to wear close-toed shoes.
 The swamp can be quite wet at times, so you might consider waterproof shoes.
 The swamp can be buggy from late May through the first frost, so insect repellent is also advised.